 The ability to perform simple cut-outs and masking tasks is a basic requirement of any designer and often forms the backbone of any Photoshop work that you may undertake.

-Through this short tips-based tutorial, I'll run through three basic techniques for creating simple selections and then cover the layer mask options and how they work a little more in depth.
+In this post, I'll run through three basic techniques for creating simple selections, and then cover the layer mask options and how they work a little more in depth.
 Once you've grasped the basics you'll see how it opens up a whole new realm of creative possibilities within Photoshop.

 01. Magic wand

-The magic wand is the quickest and perhaps simplest way to meek simple selections within Photoshop.
-If you're working with supplied product imagery then a lot of the time these will be supplied on a white background so the magic-wand tool is perfect for this job.
+The Magic Wand is the quickest and perhaps simplest way to make simple selections within Photoshop.
+Product imagery is often supplied on a white background, so the Magic Wand tool is perfect for this job.

-Simply navigate to the wand tool and then up the tolerance to 30 and click on the white area to make your selection.
-Now hit 'shift + cmd+ i' to invert the selection and hit the 'Add layer mask' button at the bottom of the layers panel to mask off the product from the background.
+Navigate to the Wand tool and then up the tolerance to 30 and click on the white area to make your selection.
+Now hit shift+cmd+I to invert the selection and hit the 'Add layer mask' button at the bottom of the Layers panel to mask off the product from the background.

 02. Pen tool and path selections

-As you can see when we zoom into the bottom of the watch image, the shadows have not been masked off from the background.
-For more precise selections, there really is no better tool than the pen tool.
+When we zoom into the bottom of the watch image, we can see the shadows have not been masked off from the background.
+For more precise selections, there really is no better tool than the Pen tool.

-Simply select the pen tool and begin clicking, holding and drag gin to create paths and bezier curves until you're satisfied, then simply click on the original point to close the path.
-Now navigate to the paths panel and holding 'cmd' click the path that you've just created and a selection will be made.
+Select the Pen tool and begin clicking, holding and dragging to create paths and Bézier curves until you're satisfied, then click on the original point to close the path.
+Now navigate to the Paths panel, cmd+click the path you've just created and a selection will be made.

 03. Colour range tool and layer masks

-There's the option to increase the intensity of the selection by using the 'fuzziness' slider.
-There are also a number of standard options to choose from the drop down menu such as mid tones, highlights, shadows, and skin tones.
+There's the option to increase the intensity of the selection using the 'fuzziness' slider.
+There are also a number of standard options to choose from the drop-down menu, such as mid-tones, highlights, shadows and skin tones.

 04. Working with Layer Masks

 Layer masks are one of the most useful tools to get your head around in Photoshop, and can be created from any selection as demonstrated in step 1.
-Once you have created your layer mask you can then edit but simply clicking on the lever mask icon which appears next to the layer in the layers panel.
-You can add or subtract areas of the layer mask by using black to subtract areas of the layer mask and white to add to the layers mask.
+Once you have created your layer mask you can edit it by clicking on the lever mask icon that appears next to the layer in the Layers panel.
+Using black to subtract areas of the layer mask and white to add to the layers mask.

 05. Easy layer mask effects